NPLK13003U Advanced Analytical Chemistry - Sampling and Sample Preparation

 Same as the ordinary exam.

-Students who do not fulfil the requirement have to follow the course the following study year.
+Students who do not fulfil the exam registration requirement prior to the ordinary exam, have to follow the course the following study year.

 Criteria for exam assesment